What are trusts, and should you have one?

 Revocable living trusts help avoid probate, but they may be subject to estate taxes and are still considered to be part of the grantor’s assets.

-“Establishing a revocable living trust is the easiest way to avoid probate,” said Jessica Showers, attorney at the Hammond Law Group.
+“Establishing a revocable living trust is the easiest way to avoid probate,” said Jessica Showers, a former attorney at the Hammond Law Group.
 “It allows you to have title of all your assets held in the name of the trust, while you remain in control of the trust and can designate what happens to those assets.
 Because they are in the name of the trust, it is not necessary to go through the probate process to get them out of someone’s name once they pass away.”

 Irrevocable trusts: Once an irrevocable trust has been executed it cannot be altered by the grantor.
 This means that the grantor has no control of or access to the assets in the trust.
 It also means that all terms and conditions are final and cannot be changed.

-People generally create irrevocable trusts to lower the amount of assets that are subject to estate taxes, because these assets are essentially removed from the estate.
+People generally create irrevocable trusts to lower the number of assets that are subject to estate taxes, because these assets are essentially removed from the estate.
 In addition, the grantor is relieved of the tax liability on the income generated by the trust assets, although beneficiaries will likely have some income tax consequences.

 Assets in an irrevocable trust may also be protected from legal judgments against the grantor.